-- (3) A warehouse licence is subject to such other conditions (if any) as are specified in the licence that the CEO considers to be necessary or desirable: - (a) for the protection of the revenue; or - (b) for ensuring compliance with the Customs Acts, any other law of the Commonwealth prescribed by the regulations or a law of a State or Territory prescribed by the regulations; or - (c) for any other purpose. - (4) The conditions specified in a warehouse licence may include: - (a) conditions specifying the persons or classes of persons whose goods may be warehoused in the warehouse; and - (b) conditions limiting the operations that may be performed upon, or in relation to, goods in the warehouse. - (5) The CEO may, upon application by the holder of a warehouse licence and production of the licence, vary the conditions specified in the licence by making an alteration to, or an endorsement on, the licence. - (6) Subsection (5) does not limit section 82B.
+- 2) A warehouse licence is subject to the condition that no tobacco products will be warehoused in the warehouse. - 3) A warehouse licence is subject to such other conditions (if any) as are specified in the licence that the Comptroller-General of Customs considers to be necessary or desirable: - a) for the protection of the revenue; or - b) for ensuring compliance with the Customs Acts, any other law of the Commonwealth prescribed by the regulations or a law of a State or Territory prescribed by the regulations; or - c) for any other purpose. - 4) The conditions specified in a warehouse licence may include: - a) conditions specifying the persons or classes of persons whose goods may be warehoused in the warehouse; and - b) conditions limiting the operations that may be performed upon, or in relation to, goods in the warehouse. - 5) The Comptroller-General of Customs may, upon application by the holder of a warehouse licence and production of the licence, vary the conditions specified in the licence by making an alteration to, or an endorsement on, the licence. - 6) Subsection (5) does not limit section 82B.